ecnerret-adajet/ecnerret-adajet.github.io/_posts/2020-03-25-file-upload-vue-to-laravel.md

 Route::post('/users/import','UsersController@import');
 ```
 ### 3. Front-End Setup
-Now that we prepared the backend function to process the excel file. we will now proceed to our vuejs section. from here, you may notice that we used axios to call the route link that we setup from `step 3`. you may extend this simple component whatever you want.
+Now that we prepared the backend function to process the excel file. we will now proceed to our vuejs section.
+From here, you may notice that we used `axios` to call the route link that we setup from `step 3`. you may extend this simple component whatever you want.
 ```javascript
 <template>
    <div class="row">